Simple One-Page Resume Template for Clear and Easy-to-Scan Applications

 Do & Don’t - What Makes a Simple Resume Easier to Trust

-Recruiters usually react quickly to simple resumes because they either feel sharp and well-edited or too thin and generic.
-The strongest ones stay concise while still giving enough proof to feel useful and credible.
+Recruiters usually react quickly to simple resumes; they either feel sharp and well-edited or too thin and generic.
+The strongest examples stay concise while still providing enough proof to feel useful and credible.

 What Weakens This Type of Resume Fast